costinm/krun/samples/cloudrun/README.md

-## Deploy the image to CloudRun
+### Deploy the image to CloudRun

 WARNING: WIP to eliminate this step - either on Thetis side or using a ConfigMap in cluster ( where other settings can be defined ).
-Also POD_NAMESPACE, POD_NAME can be derived from the cloudrun service - for example using a default naming scheme.
+Also WORKLOAD_NAMESPACE, WORKLOAD_NAME can be derived from the cloudrun service - for example using a default naming scheme.

 ```shell